 The next couple hours, we wound our way through Five Points and Edgefield as our guide gave us a detailed history on the area and pointed out some fantastic buildings (including Gunnar’s house on Nashville!) and historical landmarks (Jesse James hid out in this area? who knew!).

 While technically, you could walk this route by yourself, you don’t want to—it’s nowhere near as fun and informative without such a champion for East Nashville guiding your every move.

 We rounded out the tour with chocolate, juice and coffee—all necessary staples in any well-rounded diet, I say.

 The pacing was perfect.
 The tour started at 11am so I didn’t eat anything that morning (unless coffee counts) in anticipation of it and assumed I would be rolling home afterward.
 Not the case!
 Karen-Lee paced the three-hour experience just perfect so that we had plenty of walking and digesting between stops.
 And we even had room left for dinner later that night!

 The portion sizes were just right—not too big, not too small.
 Other than Five Points Pizza, we were all sharing plates everywhere else so we didn’t get too stuffed.

-Tours also make great Christmas presents for those of you residing in the Nashville area—or visiting soon.
+Pro tip: Tours also make great gifts for those of you residing in the Nashville area—or for your friend who may be planning to visit Nashville soon.